makerdao/documentation/source/includes/_proxy-service.md

 The first time an account is used to interact with any Maker application, the user will be prompted to deploy a profile proxy.
 This copy of DSProxy can be used in any product, including dai.js, by way of a universal [proxy registry](https://github.com/makerdao/proxy-registry/tree/master).
 Then, the calldata from any function in the forwarding proxy can be passed to DSProxy's `execute()` method, which runs the provided code in the context of the profile proxy.

-This makes it possible for users' token allowances to persist from one Maker application to another, and it allows users to [recover any funds](https://proxy-recover-funds.surge.sh/) mistakenly sent to the proxy's address.

-Many of the functions in `DSProxyService` will only be relevant to `power users`.
-All that is strictly required to automatically generate a function's calldata and find the correct profile proxy is the inclusion of `{ dsProxy: true }` in the options object for any transaction — provided the user has already deployed a profile proxy.
-If that's not certain, it may also be necessary to query the registry to determine if a user already owns a proxy, and to `build` one if they do not.

 ```javascript
 // Calling the forwarding proxy with dai.js